Solubility of CO2 in NaCl brines¶

 Here is a simple example of element amount conditions that result in an infeasible equilibrium state.
 Consider a chemical system containing only a gaseous phase with gases H2O(g) and CO2(g).
 Find non-negative amounts for H2O(g) and CO2(g) when the given amounts of elements are: 2 mol of H, 1 mol of O, and 1 mol of C.

 In Reaktoro, the word element is used as a synonym of components of chemical species, and not necessarily chemical elements.
-Electric charge is, for example, an element, even though it is not a not a chemical element.
+Electric charge, for example, is considered as an element, even though it is technically not.
 Thus, we say the ionic species CO32- is composed of elements C, O, and Z, with coefficients 1, 3, and -2 respectively, where Z is the symbol we use to denote the electric charge element.

 Prefer the use of neutral substances when using the method

-EquilibriumProblem.add, unless you definitely need to add a
+EquilibriumProblem, unless you definitely need to add a charged, ionic

 problem.add('H+' 0.1, 'mmol')